What is Fiscal Sponsorship?

 IFP has been the leading resource of the American independent film movement for 31 years.
 Our history of working with quality, hard working independent filmmakers gives grantors additional confidence in our projects.

-- Transmedia/multi-media projects with film/video as a primary component of the work.
+- -transmedia/multi-media/VR/web-based projects with film/video/electronic media as a primary component of the work.